I was able to get a good photo of my Manipura quilt this week and I’m so thrilled with the results!

 This is the photo I had taken before.
 You know the kind, where you plead with your husband or partner to stand on a chair and hold up the quilt all nice and straight… and this is the best we could get:

 See the difference?
 Wow!
 Lighting is very important – indirect is best, and having a stand to keep things flat really helps too… and a good camera!
-I’m lucky I have a friend who helps me with all this, because people only look at photos when they pick quilts for quilt shows – so it really matters that it looks as good as possible.
+I’m lucky I have a friend who helps me with all this, because people only look at photos when they pick quilts for quilt shows.
+It really matters that it looks as good as possible.

 The more I look at this quilt, the more I love it.
 It is charged emotionally for me.
 The story behind the quilt is as follows:

-I wanted to use both green-shade yellows and red-shade yellows in the same quilt – to really show how seemingly very slight differences of opinion can be so glaringly different from each other.
+I wanted to use both green-shade yellows and red-shade yellows in the same quilt.
+It would show how seemingly very slight differences of opinion can be so glaringly different from each other.
 The only way I could do that was to add in some neutrals (browns and greys) and I made them look like tears to represent my sadness.
 What’s interesting is those darker colors really make that center triangle pop out, almost 3-dimensionally!
 The whole time I stitched on this quilt, I repeated the mantra:

 I am confident in all that I do.
 I am successful and release my creative energy into this reality effortlessly.